StephLSohns/11Amod_0_skills/11Aclasses/class_2.md

     furnitureMaterial (array)
     numberOfFurniturePieces (integer)
     furnitureStyle (string)
-    comfort (boolean)
+    customerComfort (boolean)

     METHODS
-    useType(which kind of furniture in restaurant is being used) changeMaterial (what kind of material is used in making furniture) numberOfFurniturePieces (total number of chairs, tables, etc) createStyle (what style is created for the restaurant) hasComfort (answers a boolean of true it has comfort or false it doesnt)
+    useType(which kind of furniture in restaurant is being used) changeMaterial (material used in restaurant furniture)
+    increaseNumberOfFurniturePieces (total number of chairs, tables, etc) createStyle (what style is created for the restaurant) hasCustomerComfort (does customer experience comfort in this furniture)